-Myth 1: you must have a 20% down payment to consider buying a house in Arizona.
+You must have a 20% down payment to consider buying a house in Arizona.
 That means a potential buyer will need thousands in available cash to start the home buying process.

 Completely false.
 In today’s real estate market there are conventional loans with only a 3% down payment.
 The veterans administration home mortgage program for veterans covers 100% of the price.
 NO down payment is required.

 Even in the middle of the mortgage calamity a 20% down payment was a norm.
 However, getting the 20% for the down payment was very flexible.
 Today, where the down payment comes from is more stringent.
 However, loan programs with lower down payments can be found.

 Only those with stellar credit score rating can get a home mortgages.